 When there are more applications than places, children are admitted in the order of priority according to the oversubscription criteria.

 NURSERY ADMISSIONS

-Our planned admission number for our 3-4 year old Nursery is 39 places for each session.
-The plannedadmission number for our 2 year old Nursery is 12 places per session.
+Our planned admission number for our 2, 3 and 4-year-old Nursery is 30 places for each session.